e-Mole/Marlin-for-Molestock/README.md

 # Marlin for Molestock

-Marlin firmware mod for Molestock 3D printer
+Marlin firmware mod for Molestock 3D printer (For more information visit www.e-mole.cz/molestock).

 If you are looking for original Marlin firmware, you can download it on [github.com/MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin).